oVirt/ovirt-site/source/feature/networkfilter.html.md

 Will consist the following parts:

 1. Creating and filling network_filter table.
-2. Adding network_filter_id column to vnic_profile set with the current default value of `vdsm-no-mac-spoofing` filter.
+2. Adding network_filter_id column to vnic_profile set with the current default value of `vdsm-no-mac-spoofing` filter and also to the value configured in MacAntiSpoofingFilterRulesSupported option value in vdc_options
 3. Existing VMs would not have start to care about their IP addresses, as their existing (default) filter has no `IP` parameter.

 ##### Command